vfarcic/devops24/manuscript/01-sts.md

 }
 ```

 We can see that all three MongoDB Pods are members of the replica set.
 One of them is primary.
-If it fails, Kubernetes will reschedule it and, its managed by the ReplicaSet, it'll maintain the same stable network identity.
+If it fails, Kubernetes will reschedule it and, since it's managed by the StatefulSet, it'll maintain the same stable network identity.
 The secondary members are all syncing with the primary one that is reachable through the `db-0.db:27017` address.

 Now that the database is finally operational, we should confirm that the `api` Pods are running.